Engin-Boot/pong-stage-kelkardish/Stage0/mainMenu.md

   Then the game begins with score set to zero and a prompt on the screen to "begin".

-### Scenario: -describe-a-scenario-of-this-module

-  Given the player has a device that can play the pong game and the player clicks "start game:

-  When the player hits any preassigned key to "begin"

-  Then the ball starts moving in a random direction starting from the center of the game screen

 ### Scenario: Player clicks on "exit"

   Given the player has a device that can play the pong game